simplifiedcourses/simplifiedcourses.github.io/_posts/2023-11-11-a-more-complex-ui-form-with-viewmodels.md

 because Angular does all the work for us...
 But we want to keep our templates clean.

 Having these `*ngIf` statements in the template is template logic, and it shatters our all over the DOM, which is unwanted.
+Having `*ngIf` directives is fine of course, but we want to keep away the template-logic as much as possible.

+The contents in these `*ngIf` directives is what we want to avoid:

 ```html
 <div ngModelGroup="repetitionSettings" *ngIf="formValue?.repeat">